leonkay/connect-n-vite-vanilla-ts/README.md

 The game should be running at [http://localhost:5173](http://localhost:5173), but verify this in the output of the `dev` task.

+### Dev Environment
+All development and testing was done using

+- Node v20.4.0
+- VSCode
+- Safari on Mac

 ## Playing the Game

 You can customize the win condition `winCondition` and number of players `playerCount` by altering those inputs